ArcBees/dev-site/site/src/main/markdown/gwtp/sampletutorial/index.md

-#Sample tutorial
+# Sample tutorial
 The goal of this tutorial is to help you get a complete overview using GWTP's Model-View-Presenter architecture.
 Part one will focus mainly on nested presenters.
-For a complete example on how to use GWTP in Ecplise, take a look at the GettingStarted tutorial.
+For a complete example on how to use GWTP in Ecplise, take a look at the Getting Started tutorial.

 After reading this guide, you should get a better understanding of nested presenters and history management.
 We also cover presenter lifecycles in more detail.

-##Reference
+## Reference
 * [Nested Presenter Slots](https://github.com/ArcBees/GWTP/wiki/Presenter-%22Slots%22)
 * [Nested Sample](https://github.com/ArcBees/GWTP-Samples/tree/master/gwtp-samples/gwtp-sample-nested)

-##Getting the sample application
+## Getting the sample application
 The sample application for this tutorial can be <a href="http://code.google.com/p/gwt-platform/source/browse/#hg%2Fgwtp-samples%2Fgwtp-sample-nested%2Fsrc%2Fmain%2Fjava%2Fcom%2Fgwtplatform%2Fsamples%2Fnested%2Fclient">found here</a>.
 You can get it if you install the examples as explained in the [Getting Started](http://code.google.com/p/gwt-platform/wiki/GettingStarted#Getting_the_sample_applications) page.<br />

-##Not using !AppEngine?
+## Not using !AppEngine?
 This sample is created with !AppEngine SDK but doesn't depend on it.
 If you don't need this feature, you can remove any !AppEngine SDK dependencies inside Eclipse, then remove those files :

 ```